Tatsuya-Nonogaki/Scratch/README_cloudinit-linux-vm-deploy.md

 - Phase selection:
   - You may run any contiguous sequence of phases or a single phase.
 Non-contiguous selection (e.g., `-Phase 1,3`) will be rejected.
-  - Prefer running Phase 4 as a separate step after you have confirmed Phase 3 succeeded (Phase 4 is a finalization step).
+  - Prefer running Phase-4 as a separate step after you have confirmed Phase-3 succeeded (Phase-4 is a finalization step).
 - VMware Tools:
   - Required for Phase 2/3/4 guest file operations.
 Verify `open-vm-tools` is installed and functioning on the guest.
 - Credentials:
   - `params/*.yaml` contains credentials in plain form in the example.
 Treat those files as sensitive.
-Use credential stores or secure methods to protect secrets in production.
+Use `VICredentialStore` or secure methods to protect secrets in production.
 - spool directory:
-  - The repository includes `spool/` with a dummy file so it exists after clone/unzip.
-The script creates `spool/<new_vm_name>/` and writes logs such as `spool/<new_vm_name>/deploy-YYYYMMDD.log` and generated seeds/ISOs there.
+  - The kit includes `spool/` folder with a dummy file so that it can exist on the GitHub repository.
+If you noticed the folder absent, please create it prior to script execution.

 ---

 ## Troubleshooting (common cases)

 - cloud-init did not run
-  - Check the clone does not still have `/etc/cloud/cloud-init.disabled` (Phase 2 must have removed it).
+  - Check the clone does not still have `/etc/cloud/cloud-init.disabled` (Phase-2 must have removed it).
 Verify `scripts/init-vm-cloudinit.sh` returned success.
-  - Inspect `spool/<new_vm_name>/cloudinit-seed/` to confirm generated user-data/meta-data/network-config content and timestamps.
+  - Inspect `spool/<new_vm_name>/cloudinit-seed/` to confirm generated `user-data`, `meta-data`, `network-config` content and timestamps.
+Check `spool/cloudinit-linux-seed.iso` too.
   - Verify VMware Tools are running; if not, `Copy-VMGuestFile` and `Invoke-VMScript` will fail.
   - Check guest logs: `/var/log/cloud-init.log`, `/var/log/cloud-init-output.log`, and `/var/lib/cloud/instance/*`.

 - ISO creation / upload failure
   - `$mkisofs` not found or wrong binary.
-Confirm `$mkisofs` path in the script or use a compatible mkisofs and update the script.
+Confirm `$mkisofs` path in the script or use a compatible ISO creator and update the script.
   - `seed_iso_copy_store` is malformed.
-Expected form: `[DATASTORE] path/` (example: `[COMMSTORE01] cloudinit-iso/`).
+Expected form: `[DATASTORE] path/` (e.g., `[COMMSTORE01] cloudinit-iso/` —trailing '/' is optional).
-  - Datastore already contains an ISO file at that path (common when re-running Phase 3).
-Solution: run Phase 4 alone to remove the existing ISO, or manually delete the ISO from the datastore.
-When running Phase 4 only and you want to avoid creating `/etc/cloud/cloud-init.disabled`, use `-NoCloudReset`.
+  - Datastore path already contains an ISO file with that name (common when rerun Phase-3).
+Solution: run Phase-4 alone with `-NoCloudReset` option to remove the existing ISO (see also "Cautions / Notes" in [Phase-3 details](#Phase-3---Cloud-init-seed-creation---personalization) section)

 - Network configuration not applied as expected
-  - Ensure `templates/original/network-config_template.yaml` and `params` `netifX.netdev` values match the guest's actual interface names (e.g., `ens192`).
-Also verify the mapping of vSphere NIC order (Network <index>) vs. guest device naming if your environment renumbers devices.
+  - Ensure `templates/network-config_template.yaml` has `{{netif*.netdev}}` placeholders that match `netif*:` properies in the parameter file.
+Also check if `netif*.netdev` values in params match the guest's actual interface device names (e.g., `ens192`).
+Additionally verify the mapping of vSphere NIC order (Network \<index\>) vs. guest device naming if your environment renumbers devices.

 ---

 ## Logs & Debugging

-- Detailed logs and generated files are stored on the admin host in `spool/<new_vm_name>/`.
-The primary log file is `spool/<new_vm_name>/deploy-YYYYMMDD.log`.
-The script writes additional files such as the generated seed ISO and copies of the rendered YAMLs in `cloudinit-seed/` subfolder, which is removed and re-created at each repeated Phase-3 run.
-Some temporary files are removed after a run.
+- Detailed logs and generated files are stored under `spool/<new_vm_name>/` on the admin host, where the primary log file is `deploy-YYYYMMDD.log`.
+The script writes additional files such as the generated seed ISO and the sources of it in `cloudinit-seed/` subfolder, which is removed and re-created at each Phase-3 run.
+Some other temporary files are also created there but removed after a run.
-- Run the PowerShell script with `-Verbose` to see important internal steps printed to the console for debugging.
+- Run the main script with `-Verbose` to see more internal steps printed on the console for debugging.

 ---